Pomax/use-models-for-data/docs/README.md

 }
 ```

-And even if you only have a handful of users, having to update all of them manually quickly starts to take up a prohibitive amount of work.
-To the point where if the changes are big enough, you may be tempted to just not update your models, and that would be terrible, because your tooling should help make this step easy.
+And even if you only have a handful of users, having to update all of them manually quickly starts to take up a prohibitive amount of time.
+Maybe even to the point where you may decide to just live with your previous model and figure out some hackier way to get profiles working.
+And that would be terrible, because your tooling should help make this step easy.

 ### Schema change detection